AnuradhaDev96/booktown/README.md

 2. Interceptors written for dio client
 3. When user double taps on book list item, Heart animation displays.
 4. Book search history (search history is saved in sqlite db)
+5. App icons for both ios and android versions are configured.

 # Best Practices
 Following resources are only for review purpose.